mberk17/Adressible-Led-Light-Control-Bluetooth/README.md

 Led Light Control Over Bluetooth

 This project made for ambilight like lighting for pc monitors over bluetooth.
-Latest version can only control whole led strip at once for now.
+Latest version can control any led on led strip with desired color.
+And it stable

 #Requirements
 1-Arduino